kumahq/kuma/docs/madr/decisions/010-timeout-policy.md

 Ad 1.
 It gives clients more fine-tuning of timeouts, but it can cause chaos Ad 2.
 Simpler config and you can still achieve the same result as previously by configuring it for `MeshSubset|MeshService|MeshServiceSubset`

-#### Connection and stream timeout
-I understand that `max connection timeout` and `max stream duration` are basically doing the same thing, since every connection event in HTTP 1 are treated as streams in Envoy according to the docs.

 #### Route timeouts
 As for the route timeouts, we only care about `idle timeout` and `timeout` since `per try timeout` and `per try idle timeout` are retry related timeouts and should be configured in retry policy.